tighten/ziggy/README.md

 createApp(App).use(ZiggyVue, Ziggy);
 ```

-If you use the Vue plugin with the `ziggy-js` import alias shown above, make sure to update the alias to `vendor/tightenco/ziggy/dist/vue.es`.

 ### React

 Ziggy includes a `useRoute()` hook to make it easy to use the `route()` helper in your React app: